jcotebcs/Radar-/README.md

 - Record audio and send to the server; the server responds with a mock BLUF summary.
 - Create timers with positive durations; start and stop them safely.
 - Create tally counters and adjust them with increment, decrement, or reset.
+- Recording and API endpoints enforce size limits and return `404` for unknown IDs.

 This repository is a starting point for further development such as VOX detection, LLM integration, calendar publishing, and external API adapters.